-Africa is a huge continent.
+The African continent is huge .
 You may be surprised at just how huge it is.
-Not only is it is 3 times bigger than the United States but you could fit the UK into Africa a staggering 120 times!
+Not only is it 3 times bigger than the United States but you could fit the UK into Africa a staggering 120 times!
 In fact, if you wanted to, you could fit the US, Europe, India, China and Japan all into it comfortably.
 It includes the countries in the north such as Morocco, Algeria and Libya, all the way south to Namibia, South Africa and the island of Madagascar.

-Once more dogs were introduced into Africa by travellers from Asia and Europe, these dogs were interbred with the local dogs to produce an animal more suited to the environment and for various usages such as hunting lions (Rhodesian Ridgback) or for guarding and protection (Boerboel).
+Once more dogs were introduced into Africa by travelers from Asia and Europe, these new dogs were interbred with the local dogs to produce an animal more suited to the environment and for various uses, such as hunting lions (Rhodesian Ridgeback), or for guarding and protection (Boerboel).

 Most African breeds were believed to be very ancient due to hieroglyphics found in Egyptian tombs and mummified dogs which have been found buried with their owners.